pmemoli/Entropy-Sentinel/README.md

-# Anonymous Submission for ACL 2026
+# Entropy Sentinel

-This repository contains the code for reproducing the experiments in our ACL submission.
+This repository contains the code for reproducing the experiments from the paper "Entropy Sentinel: Continuous LLM Accuracy Monitoring from Decoding Entropy Traces in STEM".

 ## Overview